xoseperez/xbee2mqtt/README.md

 # xbee2mqtt

 This daemon will monitor a coordinator XBee connected to a serial port of the computer for incoming messages.
+From version 0.3 it also support setting digital pins LOW or HIGH on remote radios.
 The radio **must** be configured in API mode.

 ## Requirements